Woodstock organiser Michael Lang has died

 The following year a 24-year-old Lang, alongside businessmen John Roberts and Joel Rosenman and music industry promoter Artie Kornfeld, created the Woodstock Music And Art Fair.
 The festival featured performances from Hendrix, Janis Joplin, Jefferson Airplane, Creedence Clearwater Revival, Grateful Dead, The Who, Sly and the Family Stone, Joe Cocker and Crosby, Stills, Nash & Young.

-Famously billed as “Three Days Of Peace And Music,” the New York festival drew up to 400,000 people and went down in history as a hugely important moment in alternative culture.
+Famously billed as “Three Days Of Peace And Music,” the New York festival drew up to 400,000 people.

-Woodstock arrived at a time of great social upheaval in the United States, which was still engulfed in an unpopular war in Vietnam.
-Back at home, the hippie movement was influencing art, fashion, film and music.

 “Woodstock offered an environment for people to express their better selves, if you will,” Lang told Pollstar in 2019.
 “It was probably the most peaceful event of its kind in history.
 That was because of expectations and what people wanted to create there.”